bcgov/nr-nerds/project-board-sync/CONTRIBUTING.md

 ## Contribution Types

 ### Test Changes
-- Only modify files in `tests/` and `test-config/`
+- Only modify files in `tests/`
 - Never change implementation behavior
 - Focus on improving test reliability
-- Use shared test configuration where possible
+- Use appropriate mocking in tests

 ### Feature Additions
 - Follow the Preliminary Steps section.